 Share options and unvested shares granted by the Company are treated as potential ordinary shares outstanding in computing diluted earnings per share.
 Diluted shares outstanding include the dilutive effect of in-the-money options and unvested restricted stock.
 The dilutive effect of such equity awards is calculated based on the average share price for each fiscal period using the treasury stock method.
 Under the treasury stock method, the amount the employee must pay for exercising stock options and the amount of compensation cost for future service that has not yet recognized are collectively assumed to be used to repurchase shares.

 18. Subsequent Events

-The Company has evaluated the subsequent events through May 19, 2020, the date the unaudited interim condensed consolidated financial statements were available to be issued, with no significant subsequent event identified.
+The Company has evaluated the subsequent events through June 19, 2020, the date the unaudited interim condensed consolidated financial statements were issued, with no significant subsequent events identified except for the following: